ferrous-systems/rust-training/training-slides/src/julia-cheatsheet.md

 ## Dynamic Dispatch
 ## Macros

 * `rust-analyzer` lets you put your cursor on a macro and then `Ctrl+Shift+p` will let you expand it recursively.
 If you're using Rust Rover, it has a macro expansion stepper!
-These are *very* useful when debuggin macros.
+These are *very* useful when debugging macros.
 * macros don't operate on symbols, but rather on syntactic elements (more specifically, fully formed ASTs).
 This lets Rust only produce valid Rust code from its macros.

 ## Property Testing